On growth discomfort vs warning discomfort

 • Publicly sharing writing.
 For the first few months of this blog’s existence, I had search engine indexing turned off 😅.

-that require looking farther ahead and at higher levels of abstraction than I'm used to.
+• Things like On defining team growth strategy: An approach to building business cases for capacity that require looking farther ahead and at higher levels of abstraction than I'm used to.

 Shifting mindsets